-Early Childcare Assistant
+Early Childhood Assistant 2021 (Hybrid)

 Sunview College’s ECA program prepares students to plan educational programs, conduct and monitor children’s development, maintain a daycare facility, and much more.
 We teach best practices in child care so graduates enter the workforce ready to make a positive contribution to their communities.

-The Early Childcare Assistant program from Sunview College provides the hands-on training, practical experience and professional support it takes to pursue a successful career in this rewarding field.
+The Early Childhood Assistant program from Sunview College provides the hands-on training, practical experience and professional support it takes to pursue a successful career in this rewarding field.
 Graduates of this program enter the professional world with confidence after learning from experienced ECA professionals.

 With the increase of single-parent and two-working-parent families, early childcare assistants have been in high demand over the last several years.
 And according to government sources, this trend is expected to continue.
 Service Canada estimates that “the number of early childhood educators and assistants should increase significantly over the next few years.”